background

 • Company C is overvalued and a potential “sell” if a portfolio holding

-If we were to rely solely on the P/E ratio, each company would have a P/E ratio of 10.0x.
+If we were to rely solely on the P/E ratio, each company would have a P/E ratio of 10.0x, illustrating the practical use-case of the PEG ratio.

 But upon adjusting for the differences in the expected EPS growth rates, we derive more insights into the market values of the three companies.